Want to listen to this post? Check out the audio version right here ⬇️

 - My Headings template (optional- you can find this in my resource library)

-Open the worksheets template in Canva and make a copy.
+Open the worksheets template in Canva and click on “use as a template”.
 Rename the document something related to your project with good keywords.

 There will be 3 pages with 3 different designs.
 Choose the design you like the best and delete the other two pages.